The Chv\'atal-Gomory Procedure for Integer SDPs with Applications in Combinatorial Optimization

 If two successive arcs $e$ and $f$ have colors $s$ and $t$, respectively, the quadratic cost among $e$ and $f$ equals $r(s,t)$, where $r: L \times L \rightarrow \mathbb{R}$ is a reload cost function such that $r(s,s) = 0$ for all $s \in L$.
-We consider two types of reload classes: \begin{itemize} \item \textit{Reload class 1}: For each pair of distinct colors $s,t \in L$ the reload cost equals $r(s,t) = 1$; \item \textit{Reload class 2}: For each pair of distinct colors $s,t \in L$, the reload cost $r(s,t)$ is chosen uniformly at random from $\{1, \ldots, 10\}$. \end{itemize} For each class, we consider 10 distinct instances for each possible combination of $n \in \{10, 15, 20\}$, $p \in \{0.5, 1\}$ and $c \in \{5, 10, 20\}$.
-Thus, in total we consider 360 reload instances.
+We consider two types of reload classes: \begin{itemize} \item \textit{Reload class 1}: For each pair of distinct colors $s,t \in L$ the reload cost equals $r(s,t) = 1$; \item \textit{Reload class 2}: For each pair of distinct colors $s,t \in L$, the reload cost $r(s,t)$ is chosen uniformly at random from $\{1, \ldots, 10\}$. \end{itemize} For each class, we consider 10 distinct instances for each possible combination of $n \in \{10, 15, 20, {25}\}$, $p \in \{0.5, 1\}$ and $c \in \{5, 10, 20\}$, {except for the combination between $n = 25$ and $p = 1$ due to extremely large computation times.} Thus, in total we consider {420} reload instances.